 Fermentation can easily happen with grape juice left out too long!
 So unless you want to open your own winery–drink up!

 What is the hardest part of canning this juice?

-The most time consuming part is cleaning and picking them off the stems.
+The most time consuming part to me is cleaning and picking the grapes off the stems.